 The Constitution was slightly over twelve years old.
-The rules on presidential elections read precisely on paper, and in 1800 the front runner, Thomas Jefferson looked to enter the White House with ease.
-However, though designed by the best minds of that era, the flaws built into the Electoral College failed to deliver Jefferson his expected victory.
-Something had gone terribly awry triggering America’s first electoral crisis.
+The rules laid out for presidential elections appeared precise on paper, and in 1800 the front runner, Thomas Jefferson looked to enter the White House with ease.
+However, though designed by the best minds of that, or any other era, the flaws inherent in the Electoral College system failed to deliver Jefferson his expected victory.
+Something had gone terribly awry in the electoral process triggering America’s first voting crisis.

 New York Republican, Aaron Burr was chosen as Jefferson’s running mate.
-The thinking was to balance the ticket with a Virginian at the top, and a New Yorker in the second spot drawing Northern votes.
+The thinking was to balance the ticket with a Virginian at the top, and a New Yorker in the second spot for national unity.
 Thus the stage was set for a painless triumph over the faltering Federalist Party.
-However, when the electoral votes were tallied as prescribed by Article 2, the running mates unexpectedly tied for the top spot.
+However, when the electoral votes were tallied as prescribed by Article 2 in the Constitution, the running mates unexpectedly tied for the top spot.

 The fault lay in the statute itself, by failing to anticipate such a scenario.
-Jefferson soon grew furious as Burr passively declined to concede the office, and the tie was forced to the House of Representatives for resolution.
+Jefferson soon realized Burr would not passively concede the office, and the tie crisis festered until forced to the House of Representatives.
 In the end the stalemate broke when Alexander Hamilton intervened, persuading the hold-over Federalist majority to choose Jefferson as the lesser of the two evils.
 (One of the grievances leading to the later duel with Burr).
-But why?

 This was personal.
-New Yorkers both, Hamilton and Burr had come to detest one another, Though no political friend of Jefferson, Hamilton recognized a fellow patriot, despite deeply held differences.
-Burr, however was only interested in Burr.
-Hamilton’s intent was to protect the new nation, and block a scoundrel from assuming the highest office in the land.
+New Yorkers both, Hamilton and Burr had come to detest one another.
+The former Secretary of State’s intent was to protect the new nation from his nemesis, and block the supposed scoundrel from assuming the highest office in the land.

 Twenty years later, in 1824, another impasse materialized that touched off national outrage for decades.
 The shifting winds of political change found a champion in the person of General Andrew Jackson, the victor of the Battle of New Orleans.
 Old Hickory had built his reputation as a ruthless Indian fighter, slave holder, and conqueror of Spanish Florida.
 His feats were celebrated throughout the growing nation, and Jackson’s prospects for election seemed assured.
 But again, events proved otherwise.

 When John Quincy Adams was unexpectedly named President the public outcry was deafening.
-In defiance of the people, Henry Clay, the former Speaker used his considerable influence to place Quincy Adams in the White House.
-When Clay became Adams nominee for Secretary of State, cries of “Corrupt Bargain” blazed across the nation.
+In defiance of the people’s will, Henry Clay, the former Speaker of the House, used his considerable influence to place Quincy Adams in the White House.
+When Clay became Adams nominee for Secretary of State, cries of “Corrupt Bargain” echoed across the nation.
 A furious Andrew Jackson at once began his bid for the presidency in 1828.

-Today America is dealing with another administration struggling for legitimacy.
+Today America is still sorting out another administration struggling for legitimacy.

 The Election of 2016 has left the American public uncertain that their votes actually count.
-Russian interference, through social media, and electronic hacking was an exculpatory factor in the outcome.
-Sinister and new in electoral history, cyber espionage has given America a Chief Executive markedly sensitive to the dark subversion undermining his victory.
+Russian interference, through social media, and electronic hacking is an undeniable factor in the outcome.
+Sinister and new in electoral history, cyber espionage gave America a Chief Executive acutely aware of the dark subversion undermining his victory.

-Losing the popular vote by over 3 million ballots, the new president claims those votes were cast illegally, and demanded voting rolls from the states be turned over to a government committee for analysis.
-Nothing significant came of that effort, and questions continue to swirl around this fishy election cycle.
+Losing the popular vote by over 3 million, the president-elect claimed those votes were cast illegally, and demanded voting rolls from the states be turned over to a government committee for analysis.
+Nothing significant came of that effort, and questions continued to swirl around this shady election cycle.

-Somewhere in the chaos the Russian government has reaped what it apparently wanted: domestic turmoil.
+Somewhere in the chaos the Russian government reaped apparently what it wanted: domestic turmoil.
 A long-standing enemy of the United States, the former Soviet Union aims to re-elevate its international stature.
-What better way could objectives be met, than by hijacking an American election, causing enough confusion to find a sort of sweet revenge.
+What better way could Putin’s objectives be met, than hijacking an American election, and produce enough confusion for a sort of sweet revenge.

 Deals have been brokered since the beginning of the Republic, but the players have been competing American interests.
-We may squabble our political beliefs among ourselves, but that is the messy nature of freedom.
+We may squabble our political beliefs, but that is the messy nature of freedom.
 Now the arrangements appear to be negotiated by foreign players.
-This foreign interference cannot be repeated, we have future American generations to protect.
+This cannot be repeated, we have future American generations to protect.